Thrasherop/data_strucutres_tutorial/binary_search_trees.md

 Next, we will create the BST constructor.
 This will only have the `self.root` value.
 This will represent the root Node, but for now we will initialize it as None.

-the constructor now looks like this:
+The BST constructor now looks like this:

 ```python